laravel-doctrine/orm/UPGRADE.md

 This release supports a minimum doctrine/orm version of 2.14 due to a number of deprecations and new features that we are taking advantage of.

+## Proxy namespace required
+You must now set a namespace for your proxies.
+Use the configuration option `proxies.namespace`. the previous default value was `DoctrineProxies`.

 ## Command signature changed

 All doctrine commands are now extended from `doctrine` itself.
 Some of the command options have been changed or removed, and some have been added.